John Lahr: Critic and writer

+In 2015, Lahr admitted he got death threats for not liking a musical by Stephen Sondheim.

 He retired from The New Yorker in 2013.
 His 21-year stint is the longest in the magazine's history.
 He is currently a chief theater critic emeritus of The New Yorker and writes two profiles a year.

 Film

 In 1987, Lahr co-produced Prick Up Your Ears, a film version of his 1978 book about a British playwright, Prick Up Your Ears: The Biography of Joe Orton.
 Lahr was portrayed in the film by Wallace Shawn.

 Lahr has also written movie scripts, including the short film Sticky My Fingers...Fleet My Feet which was nominated for a 1971 Academy Award for Best Short Subject, Live Action Subjects.

 Author

 When Lahr was 21 years old, he decided to connect to his father by writing a biography.
 Eight years later, he finished the biography called Notes on a Cowardly Lion, the week before his father died.
 Since then, he has written many other books, including the novels and biographies of theatrical figures.
 His biographies include the Australian comedian Barry Humphries, Joe Orton, and Frank Sinatra.

 In 1994, Lahr published an expose in The New Yorker detailing the behavior of Lady Maria St. Just, the literary executor of playwright Tennessee Williams's estate.
 Lahr's profile helped Lyle Leverich publish Tom: The Unknown Tennessee Williams after "a five-year legal stranglehold" by St. Just.
-In 2000, Leverich died while working on a planned second volume about Williams, and named Lahr as his successor in this project; Lahr agreed to complete book, covering Williams from 1945 to his death in 1983.
+In 2000, Leverich died while working on a planned second volume about Williams, and named Lahr as his successor in this project; Lahr agreed to complete the book, covering Williams from 1945 to his death in 1983.

 Lahr's stand-alone biography, Tennessee Williams: Mad Pilgrimage of the Flesh, was published in 2014.
 In the United States, the biography won the National Book Critics Circle Award, the American Academy of Arts and Letters Vursell Award, and the Lambda Literary Award for the best gay biography.
 In the United Kingdom, it won the 2015 Sheridan Morley Prize for Theatre Biography.